zibbini/vimbaPy/README.md

 # vimbaPy

-`vimbaPy` is a python package containing helper/convenience functions for interfacing with the two main python wrappers for the Vimba C API: `pymba` and `VimbaPython`.
+`vimbaPy` is a set of python classes for interfacing with the two main python wrappers for the Vimba C API: `pymba` and `VimbaPython`.
 Differences in the implementations of either wrapper can mean that functions written in one may work better for your particular workflow, and so a combination of both wrappers may provide the most complete solution.
-As such, both have been included here to allow users to easily experiment with either wrapper through a simple declarative interface.
+As such, both have been included here to allow users to easily experiment with either wrapper through a simple declarative interface:

-So far only USB cameras have been tested (specifically: monochrome Alvium 1800 u-500m), however all functions described in this package do not address a specific camera type so in theory should work with GigE cameras.
-Documentation for each sub-package can be found in the [`/docs`](https://github.com/EmbryoPhenomics/vimbaPy/tree/master/docs) folder.
-Example use cases of the package itself can be found below.

-The majority of the functionality from the previous release has been incorporated here.
-The only differences are in how a user addresses specific functions:

 ``` python
 from vimbaPy import _pymba